b00gizm/b00gizm.github.io/README.md

 # b00gizm.github.io

-The code that powers the CodeNugget blog
+The code that powers the CodeNugget blog.

 ## Maintainer